Xenon Signal Denoising via Supervised, Semi-Supervised, and Unsupervised Models: Results

 \section{Results}

-The final energy resolution achieved by each model is determined from a holdout set of events with energy equal to $\bb$ Q-value, with 43979 events total.
+The final energy resolution achieved by each model is determined from a holdout set of events, separate from the training and validation sets, with energy equal to $0\nu\beta\beta$ Q-value, with 69K events total.
 Table \ref{tab:results} lists the fractional charge resolution $\sigma_Q/Q$ and the corresponding fractional energy resolution, $\sigma_E/E$, of the denoising methods tested in this study.
-The final $\sigma_Q/Q$ of each ML method as a function of data distortion is presented by Fig. \ref{fig:charge_vs_degradation}, with the Wiener filter results shown for baseline comparison.
+The final $\sigma_Q/Q$ of each ML method as a function of data distortion is presented by Fig.~\ref{fig:charge_vs_degradation}, with the Wiener filter results shown for baseline comparison.
 Although such filter is impossible to implement in a real experiment, the result is a bound on the best possible model performance.
-The translation of a given model's charge resolution to energy resolution and half-life sensitivity from the projection derived by Ref.\cite{nexo_main} is displayed in Fig.\ref{fig:halflife_vs_resolution}.
+The translation of a given model's charge resolution to energy resolution and half-life sensitivity from the projection derived by Ref. \cite{nexo_main} is displayed in Fig.~\ref{fig:halflife_vs_resolution}.

 Among the ML methods, there is a clear trend: the more information about the ground truth signal available during training, the better the resulting $\sigma_Q/Q$.
 This result is not a mathematical foregone conclusion, as the fully unsupervised method, in theory, has sufficient information from noisy signals to learn the optimal denoising function.
 However, in practice, the difficulty of training the unsupervised method results in worse performance.